Skip to main content

 Table 3

-Number of Patient per Age Group/Site of
+Number of Patient Per Age Group/Site of Collection/Device

 Direct insights into the research, methodology, and results have been added to this summary by the co-inventors themselves.
 This additional information is intended to provide helpful context to professional practitioners and does not fundamentally change the outcomes or interpretation of the published results.
 All ProteX research content and material is the property of Reproductive Solutions and may not be redistributed or republished without our consent.
 All rights reserved.